The Hand That Signed the Paper: Analysis

-The novel and its reception have been widely analysed as a case study in the history of Australian multiculturalism.
-The literary scholar Sneja Gunew argued that the episode shows that "multicultural" authors are often read simplistically and are valued largely for their "authenticity".
-Zora Simic argued that by presenting herself as Demidenko, Darville inadvertently critiqued the "ethnic essentialism" of Australian literature.
-Jane Hyde echoed this sentiment, arguing it was unsurprising that a young person growing up in an environment where multiculturalism was increasingly central to Australian life would seek to adopt a marginalised ethnic identity.
-The Holocaust scholar Avril Alba has suggested that the novel's reception also revealed the "shaky foundations" of Australian multiculturalism, reflecting the tension between those who believed that it was important to reconcile past injustices, and those who believed that reconciliation itself posed a threat to social cohesion.
+The novel and its reception have been examined as a case study in Australian multiculturalism.
+The literary scholar Sneja Gunew argues that the episode illustrates that "multicultural" authors are often read simplistically in a way that emphasises the perceived authenticity of their writing.
+Zora Simic says that by presenting herself as Demidenko, Darville inadvertently produced a critique of what she describes as the ethnic essentialism of Australian literature.
+Jane Hyde echoes this sentiment, arguing it is unsurprising that a young person growing up in an environment where multiculturalism was increasingly central to Australian life would seek to adopt a marginalised ethnic identity.
+The Holocaust scholar Avril Alba suggests that the novel's reception also revealed the "shaky foundations" of Australian multiculturalism during the 1990s, revealing the tension between those who believed that it was important to forget and reconcile past injustices, and those who believed that this would undermine Australia's commitment to building a multicultural society.

-Many critics of the novel argued that its success demonstrated a concerning lack of historical literacy regarding the Holocaust.
-Peter Christoff wrote that European publishers would have immediately recognised the novel as a "shallow, immature and ultimately anti-Semitic novel" unsuitable for publication.
-Robert Manne concurred, arguing that the novel revived the Nazi myth of Jewish Bolshevism and European publishers would have rightly rejected it.
-He argued that Australia's positive reception of the novel demonstrated its collective historical amnesia regarding the Holocaust.
-More recent scholarship has noted that while applying the techniques of postmodern literature to the Holocaust was once seen as fundamentally inappropriate, The Hand that Signed the Paper was part of a wider trend of increasingly adventurous literary works about the Holocaust, including those that provide a more sympathetic or nuanced portrayal of its perpetrators.
-Thomas Shapcott had regarded this as an ominous trend, calling The Hand that Signed the Paper the first cultural expression of "a new generation which is distant from the horrors of the Holocaust, who see it as something they want to question, or to challenge, or to set aside".
+Critics of the novel suggested that its success demonstrated Australia's lack of historical literacy regarding the Holocaust.
+Christoff writes that European publishers would have regarded the work as a "shallow, immature and ultimately antisemitic novel" unsuitable for publication.
+Manne concurs, arguing that the novel "revives as 'history' the Nazi myth of Jewish Bolshevism" and that European publishers would have rightly rejected it.
+More recent scholarship has suggested that while applying the techniques of postmodern literature to the Holocaust was once seen as inappropriate, The Hand That Signed the Paper was part of a wider trend of increasingly adventurous literary works about the Holocaust, including those that provide a more sympathetic or nuanced portrayal of its perpetrators.
+Thomas Shapcott regarded this as an ominous trend, calling The Hand That Signed the Paper the product of "a new generation which is distant from the horrors of the Holocaust, who see it as something they want to question, or to challenge, or to set aside".